colab-coop/colab-coop/src/blog/markdown/how-we-redesigned-colab-coop.md

 2. Being honest about goals.
 Does your company want to drive more leads?
 Or is everyone just sick of looking at the same homepage?
 3. Recruiting outsiders.
 Using a contractor for content analysis got us to focus.

-It took us a nearly a year, but collaboration made it happen.
-Congratulations, team CoLab.
+<a href="https://twitter.com/intent/tweet?via=colabcoop&url=http%3A%2F%2Fbit.ly%2F1zmkIh8&text=It%20took%20us%20nearly%20a%20year,%20but%20collaboration%20made%20it%20happen.">It took us a nearly a year, but collaboration made it happen.</a> Congratulations, team CoLab.